 We repeated each run five times.
 Figure 4.4 shows CDFs for Pod start time across all of the Pods created during each of the five runs, for six storage provider configurations.
 We show CDFs only for three degrees of parallelism (1, 30, and 70) because the CDFs for the intermediate parallelism values follow the trends that are visible from these three.
-Figure 4.5 shows the overall volume creation and attachment rate per minute for different parallelism levels.
+Figure 4.5 shows the median Pod start time for all degrees of parallelism.
+Figure 4.6 shows the overall volume creation and attachment rate per minute for different parallelism levels.
 These rates are averaged across each of the five runs and had a standard deviation under 11% of the mean, except for OpenEBS which had standard deviations of up to 30% of the mean.
-This higher standard deviation can be attributed to the polling architecture which is used throughout Kubernetes and OpenEBS [103], which causes some actions to take sometimes significantly different amounts of time depending on which side of the poll the resource becomes available.
+This higher standard deviation can be attributed to the polling architecture which is used throughout Kubernetes and OpenEBS [147], which causes some actions to take sometimes significantly different amounts of time depending on which side of the poll the resource becomes available.